Jabed-Kaium/RabbitMQ-with-Spring-Boot/README.md

         return new RabbitAdmin(connectionFactory);
     }
 ```
-The `RabbitMQController` class file in the project is responsible for exposing API's for dynamically adding exchange, queue and binding queue with exchange.
+The `RabbitMQController.java` class file in the project is responsible for exposing API's for dynamically adding exchange, queue and binding queue with exchange.

 #### Publish and Consume acknowledgement
 When a message is sent to RabbitMQ, we want to confirm that: